redphonecrypto/asteroid-protocol/spec/metaprotocols/cft20.md

 |amt|The amount to transfer|Must be less or equal to the sender's balance|
 |dst|The address to transfer to|Any address on the chain-id, the address is _not_ validated|

+**The first CFT-20 token**

+All indexers should register Asteroids (ROIDS) as the first CFT-20 token (Token #0).
+All other tokens begin their numbering at #1 in the order they were inscribed.

 **Trading tokens**